Wilmington Bus Accident Lawyers

 - School bus accidents

 One may assume that city, county, or state buses will be eager to make right the damages.
 In fact, as with any costly claim, a settlement may be attempted, and governmental bodies are represented by skilled lawyers who are tasked with reducing the value of claims.
 Our lawyers have the litigation skills and knowledge that make it possible to level the playing field for the individual.
 With private bus companies, the process will move forward in a different manner, but in the end, any negotiations about the value of the settlement will also be impacted by the skills exhibited by your attorney.
-In either case, the bus accident lawyers at the Rhine Law Firm, P.C., are fully qualified to protect your rights and interests in negotiating the terms of a settlement, or can likely take your case to court when there has been a failure to make a fair offer.

 We offer a free consultation to review the circumstances of your accident and provide a clear explanation of your options for moving forward, if you have a legitimate claim for damages.

 Call us at (910) 772-9960 or send an email with a brief description of the circumstances of your bus accident.
 We will set up an opportunity for a free consultation as soon as possible.
 Office hours 8:30 a.m. to 5 p.m.
 Evening and weekend appointments also available.
 If our Wilmington auto accident lawyers handle your case, you will pay no attorneys’ fees unless you win monetary damages in a settlement or jury verdict.

 Schedule Your Free Initial Consultation